danilocgsilva/simplified_lamp_docker/README.md

 ## `setup_env.sh`

-Run this script to conveniently change the name from the environment.
+Run this script to conveniently change the name from the environment, database user, database password, database starting table and ports for http, https and mysql.